keithledgerwood/WICLab-guide/002-active-directory.md

 In your Windows VM (Windows Server), open a preferred browser (Chrome or Firefox) and follow the instructions below to navigate to your Okta org and download the AD agent installer.

 1. Open <https://labs.demo.okta.com/lab/create?course=wic_acceleration> to start the lab environment in the VM.

+2. Click **Continue with Okta Guests**.

+3. Login to your Okta Demo account with the registered credentials.

-2. Under the name of your Okta org, click **Resume**.
+4. Under the name of your Okta org, click **Resume**.

-3. In the left-hand Okta Workforce panel, under Workforce Identity Cloud, Click **Launch**.
+5. In the left-hand Okta Workforce panel, under Workforce Identity Cloud, Click **Launch**.
 This will open the Okta org tab in your browser.

-4. Login with your Username, Password, and Okta Verify code or push notification.
-Use the credentials you set up after receiving the "Your New Okta account" e-mail and signing on to the Okta org.
+6. Login with your Username, Password, and Okta Verify code or push notification.
+Use the credentials you set up after receiving the "Your New Okta account" email and signing on to the Okta org.
 You can now see the Okta End-User Dashboard.

-5. Click **Admin**.
+7. Click **Admin**.
 This will open the Admin Console tab in your browser.
 You may need to verify with an authenticator.

-6. In the Admin Console, select **Directory** > **Directory Integrations**.
+8. In the Admin Console, select **Directory** > **Directory Integrations**.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/002/image1.png "image_tooltip")

-7. Click **Add Active Directory**.
+9. Click **Add Active Directory**.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/002/image2.png "image_tooltip")

-8. Click **Set Up Active Directory**
+10. Click **Set Up Active Directory**

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/002/image3.png "image_tooltip")

-9. Click the **Download Agent** button.
+11. Click the **Download Agent** button.
 The AD Agent installer is downloaded to your Windows Server VM.

 ### Install agent on Windows Server